alazarchuk/mysql-report-generator/readme.md

 Description
 ===========

 It is slightly modified debian version of mysqlmymonlite.sh file from mysqlmymon.com.
-Main changes are related to changes to file paths and disabling unnecessary report section when MySQL is on remote server.
+Paths to external files were changed and unnecessary report section were disabled when MySQL is on remote server.

 Installing Dependencies
 =======================